unbreakabl3/unbreakabl3.github.io/_posts/2025-02-01-vro-user-interaction.md

 | security_group    | LdapGroup (can be empty) | LDAP group allowed to respond to the user interaction. |
 | timeout_date     | Date (can be empty) | Absolute date, until which the workflow waits for a user to respond to a user interaction  |

-This element can be integrated into the workflow and set up to request input from the user.
 The workflow will pause at this element and wait for the user to provide their input.
-Users can submit their input through the vRO web client or via the REST API.
+It can be integrated into the workflow with the capability for users to submit their input through the vRO web client or via the REST API.

 ## Use case